rjnw/hakaru-benchmarks/README-ARTIFACT.md

 * `hksimp/*.hk` is in the same readable Hakaru syntax as the input.
 * `hkrkt/*.hkr` is in an S-expression syntax accepted by step 2.
-* `hssrc/*.hs` is in Haskell, whose compilation using GHC forms our old backend.
+* `hssrc/*.hs` is in Haskell, whose compilation using GHC forms a prior backend for Hakaru.

 Repeating step 1 requires the Haskell program: to build it, start a terminal, cd to `/home/hakaru/hakaru-benchmarks/`, then run `make build-hakaru`.
 It also